Repurchase Rate Report Walkthrough

 New customer repurchase rates tend to go down as you scale your marketing.
 Brands acquiring over 1000 new customers per month, with above 25% 90-day repurchase rates are considered exceptional.

-Use your repurchasing report to analyze how your cohorts are repurchasing over time.
+Use your repurchasing report to keep track of how your repurchase rate changes over time.
+Here's what to keep an eye on:

 Still need help?
 Contact Us Contact Us